dron12261games/SFT-GZDoom-Classic/README.md

 ### ⚠️WARNING!⚠️ It's only a build, not a fork.
 The original GZDoom repository can be found [here]([https://forum.zdoom.org/viewtopic.php?t=58535](https://github.com/ZDoom/gzdoom)).

 The build is based on GZDoom 4.11.3 and is correctly tuned in the sense that it is as close as possible in aesthetics to the original doom and other games.
-Moreover, it is correctly configured hardware (Hardware) renderer.
+Moreover, it is correctly configured Hardware renderer.

 Also the build is a portable version, ie not tied to any system folders, everything remains within the dirrectory itself GZDoom Classic, and that means it will not conflict with other builds.